All information provided on this page is accurate for the SPD and the ESPD (if it is still being used) unless where specifically stated otherwise.

-The Single Procurement Document (SPD) is a standard form which allows bidders to self-declare that they meet selection and exclusion criteria, without the need to provide evidence at that stage.
-This should make the process of bidding for a public contract easier.
-Its purpose is to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprises (SMEs).
+The Single Procurement Document (SPD) is a standard questionnaire which allows bidders to confirm that they meet selection and exclusion criteria, without the need to provide evidence at that stage.
+This should make the process of bidding for a public contract easier: its purpose is to remove some of the barriers to participation in public procurement, especially for Small and Medium Enterprises (SMEs).

 The SPD must be used for all higher value regulated procurement exercises and it is best practice for regulated (£50k and above for goods and services) procurements.

-A bidder will be able to re-use a SPD (or ESPD) form which it has previously submitted for another competition, so long as the information is still correct.
+A bidder will be able to re-use a SPD form which it has previously submitted for another competition, so long as the information is still correct.

 Where Do I Find a Copy of the SPD?

-Procurement officers will include the SPD (Scotland) that you need to complete and submit with the procurement exercise and will include instructions.
+Procurement officers will include information on the SPD that you need to complete in the procurement exercise instructions.

 Do I Need to Complete a New SPD Every Time I Bid?

 Yes.
 Each SPD is configured to suit the requirements of that individual procurement exercise.
-Therefore, suppliers will be expected to submit an individual SPD response that relates to those particular questions and requirements each time they bid.
+Therefore bidders will be expected to submit an individual SPD response that relates to those particular questions and requirements each time they bid.

 Do I Need to Answer Every Question in the SPD?